Tag Archives: housing

 On July 11th, ACORN has organised a Day of Action with protests in Ottawa, Toronto, Mississauga, London, Hamilton demanding “the Ontario Government protect affordable housing, and stop placating for-profit corporate developers and their desire for maximum profits.”

-This show features Acer Bonapart, the chair of Waterloo Region ACORN.
-Bonapart told CKMS that while there isn’t an action planned locally on the 11th, the group will be active through the summer.
+This show features Acer Bonaparte, the chair of Waterloo Region ACORN.
+Bonaparte told CKMS that while there isn’t an action planned locally on the 11th, the group will be active through the summer.

 CKMS News contacted local PC MPPs for comment on ACORN’s demands but were told they were “not available for comment”.
 The Ministry of Municipal Affairs and Housing did not respond.